divijghose/firedrake/Firedrake-meeting-2026-01-22.md

 ## Merge PRs

-Reviewing some recent smaller PRs
+Reviewing some recent smaller PRs in Firedrake and fiat/finat

 ## Date of next meeting